zelanko/sql-docs.es-es/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ---
-title: Conjunto de datos de demostración de iris para SQL Server | Microsoft Docs
+title: Conjunto de datos de iris demostración de tutoriales de Python de SQL Server y R | Microsoft Docs
 Description: Create a database containing the Iris dataset and a table for storing models.
-This dataset is used in exercises showing how to wrap Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning ms.date: 10/19/2018
+This dataset is used in exercises showing how to wrap R language or Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning ms.date: 10/19/2018